NET WORTH: Unknown

 BACKGROUND: David C. Abrams graduated from University of Pennsylvania.
 He worked for Baupost Group and in 1998 founded Abrams Capital.

-ARTS & CULTURE: Amy Abrams sits on the board of the Isabella Stewart Gardner Museum, which has received millions from the couple.
-A $3 million gift earlier in the decade endowed a curator of music.
-Other grantees have included Boston Symphony Orchestra and the Better Angels Society, which aims to further “the extraordinary creative and educational legacy of Ken Burns.”
+ARTS & CULTURE: Amy Abrams serves on the board of the Isabella Stewart Gardner Museum, which the couple has given millions to.
+A $3 million gift earlier in the decade endowed a curator of music there.
+Other grantees have included Boston Symphony Orchestra, Museum of Fine Arts Boston, Boston Arts Academy, and the Better Angels Society, which aims to further “the extraordinary creative and educational legacy of Ken Burns.”

 LOOKING FORWARD: Grantmaking has steadily risen in recent years at the Abrams Foundation.
 David Abrams is still very much engaged in business, but this funder should be watched carefully down the line.